trofi/trofi.github.io.gen/posts/317-gcc-simd-intrinsics-bug.md

 ```

 At the first glance `cvttps2dq` instruction is present, thus `gcc` was
 not able to completely constant fold it away.
-Thus it's not immediately
+Thus, it's not immediately
 obvious why it's incorrect.
 Let's have a look at the control flow
 diagram reconstructed from the assembly: